ferhatChala/E-commerce/README.md

 # E-commerce
- E-commerce web app using django , js and  bootstrap , you can find the tutoriel on YouTube channel "Dennis Ivy "
+ E-commerce web app using django , js and  bootstrap ,